Vaporization: Flavoring Food with Pure Aromatic Vapor

-Vaporization is a technique applied by molecular gastronomy Chef Grant Achatz and others to bring sensory experiences to diners and to aromatize food.
+Vaporization is a technique applied by several molecular gastronomy chefs to bring sensory experiences to diners and to aromatize food.
 A vaporizer gently releases delicate scents and aromas by controlled heating without imparting bitter or unpleasant flavors.

 Flavor is the combination of taste experienced on your tongue and the aroma you experience through your nose.
 It is believed that as much as 80 percent or more of what we perceive as taste is actually aroma.
 This is why when we have a cold the food we eat “tastes” bland.